By Tracey Lattimore

 The main draw in Cambridge is visiting the many University colleges.
 Start at St John’s Street – which turns into Trinity Street – in the city centre, and admire the architecture as you work your way up to King’s College.
 You can choose to visit St John’s, Trinity and King’s along the way – each has something special to offer.
 King’s is probably the most famous college, built in 1446 by Henry VI, and boasts the world-famous chapel, from where the Festival of Nine Lessons and Carols is broadcast on Christmas Eve.

-Now you’re feeling refreshed, cross the road to Great St Mary’s Church – it was the first university building where ceremonies and graduations took place before the colleges were built and has been visited by Richard III, Elizabeth I, Cardinal Wolsey and Oliver Cromwell to name but a few.
+Now you’re feeling refreshed, head to Great St Mary’s Church – it was the first university building where ceremonies and graduations took place before the colleges were built and has been visited by Richard III, Elizabeth I, Cardinal Wolsey and Oliver Cromwell to name but a few.
 If you’re feeling energetic, climb the 123 steps to the top for a fantastic view of the city and King’s College.

 Once safely down, pass King’s College and admire Corpus Christi’s 24-carat ‘Grasshopper Clock’ on the corner of King’s Parade and Bene’t Street, designed by John C Taylor.
 Keep watching as it occasionally blinks or does something unexpected, depending on the time of day.

 Lunch could be taken at The Cambridge Chophouse, a fine eatery with fantastic views of King’s, or venture round the corner to The Eagle, the famous pub where Crick and Watson announced their discovery of DNA.Round off the day with a leisurely punt – it’s probably best to let someone else do the hard work this late in the day.
 Head down Mill Lane to book your guided punt, though there are plenty of other places around the city to choose from.
 Relax as the backs of the colleges glide by, while you absorb more historical tales from your knowledgeable chauffeur…